Blink Mini Birdhouse Camera

 June 11, 2024 = This guy actually did a walk through.
 (I believe its a House Wren.)

 July 24, 2024 = Had a sparrow seriously checking the house out multiple times today.
-I think he was even measuring to flooring and window treatments.
+I think he was even measuring for flooring and window treatments.

 I thought he was actually starting to move in but in the end I think this was just the bird from the neighboring bird house because he didn’t stay.
 Probably won’t have any real action until next season at this point.